Chaendryn/GettingCleaningDataAssignment/README.md

 ## Notes:

+1. Why is this a tidy dataset?
+	* All column headings have non-alphanumeric characters and spaces removed to avoid potential issues when importing the dataset into another non-R program such as Excel or into a database such as MySQL.
+	* Each record/row contains the average calculation of one combination of Subject ID and activity, which enhances ease of use when exploring specific variables by further filtering.
+For example: comparing the statistics of all subjects performing the same activity across all measurement variables.
+	* While there is an ongoing debate around which is the better option - wide vs narrow datasets - most non-R users that have not been exposed to the tidy dataset debate are familiar with wide datasets through exposure to databases and Excel.
+	* See this discussion on https://class.coursera.org/getdata-004/forum/search?q=wide+vs+narrow#11-state-query=wide+vs+narrow
+	  for an in depth discussion as to why both wide and narrow datasets can be used.
-1. The final tidy.txt file can be read into R with the `read.table()` function for further exploration and analysis
+2. The final tidy.txt file can be read into R with the `read.table()` function for further exploration and analysis.
-2. Script was last edited and executed on 21 June 2014, 03:10 SAST
+3. Script was last edited and executed on 21 June 2014, 03:10 SAST
-3. Script written and executed Windows 7 Professional 64x system with R Studio v.
+4. Script written and executed Windows 7 Professional 64x system with R Studio v.
 0.98.501 and R x64 v.
 3.1.0